12th Annual Winter Beer Festival

 Friday, February 24, 2017 (5pm to 9pm) Enthusiast Hour begins at 4pm

-& Saturday, February 25, 2017 (1pm to 6pm) Enthusiast Hour begins at noon
+& Saturday, February 25, 2017 (1pm to 6pm) Enthusiast Hour begins at noon - SOLD OUT!

 About the Event:

 The 2017 Winter Beer Festival will feature more than 100 Michigan breweries and brewpubs.
 Each guest ticket comes with 15 tasting tokens which guests can exchange for 3 oz. samples of almost 1000 different craft beers (note that some specialty beers will require 2 tokens per 3 oz. sample).
 Guests will also enjoy fine music from local bands, other entertainment, ice sculpture demonstrations, and fire pits to warm up by.
 A selection of tasty food will be available for purchase at the festival.

 Michigan Brewers Guild Enthusiast members are invited to enter the festival one hour early (@ 4pm on Friday / noon on Saturday).
 You must present a valid membership card to enter early.
 Memberships can be purchased online from our web store.

 The Michigan Brewers Guild utilizes drink tokens and specially marked cups to assure that we comply with Michigan Liquor Control Commission regulations.
 Festival attendees are expected to willingly provide a token for each and every sample of beer received.
 We appreciate your cooperation.